hwnam831/ibert/README.md

 -----

 Just as in paper, we provide multiple kinds of metrics including training sequence accuracy, training/validation accuracy, and perplexity.
-Below shows an example output at epoch 50 after executing `python3 AutoEncode.py --net nam`.
+Below shows an example output at epoch 50 after executing `python3 AutoEncode.py --net ibert`.

 ```
 Epoch #50: